 Energy Efficiency Programs

 If you need help paying your heating bills, the Low Income Home Energy Assistance Program (LIHEAP) can help.
 This federally funded program provides assistance to eligible customers.
-LIHEAP opens on November 2, 2020.
+LIHEAP opens November 1, 2022 and is scheduled to close on April 28, 2023.

-Grant amounts vary and will be provided only while LIHEAP funding remains available.
+Grant amounts vary from $300 to $1,000 and will be provided only while LIHEAP funding remains available.
 Apply early because funds are very limited and are distributed on a first-come, first-served basis.
 See the chart below to see if you qualify.

 The size of the grant is based upon your income and household size.